 How long does it take to remove an oil tank?

 A tank removal is a multiple step process that begins with an authorization to perform the work and ends with project documentation supplied to the client post removal (i.e., the Tank Closure Report).
-So from hiring a firm, getting permits, actual removal of the tank, soil sample analysis and a report you can e looking at a 3 to 6 week.
+So from hiring a firm, getting permits, actual removal of the tank, soil sample analysis and a report you can be looking at a 3 to 6 week process.

 Step 1 Contract Acceptance & Project Manager Assignment1 day

 Upon receipt of written authorization (signed contract) and retainer, Curren will begin the process.

 Within a day you will be contacted by your assigned project manager who will be you point of contact who will be drafting a report of the work when everything is completed.